HomeBlog

 When Intelligent Resourcing is the better fit

 Choose Intelligent Resourcing if your main goal is to improve timing, system control and execution efficiency.
 It is the stronger choice when you already know your offer and audience, but your current growth motion is being slowed down by static lists, disconnected tools, poor signal visibility or too much manual work.
+It is also the better fit if discovery is shifting into AI-assisted environments and you want a clearer system for AI Citation Trust, GEO and signal-led follow-up rather than a broader managed marketing programme.

 When Green Hat is the stronger choice